bitfinexcom/dazaar/docs/whitepaper.md

 requirements for a data producer, by sharing load across the network of peers.
 This allows for much greater scale in the number of consuming peers (readers).

-However, the distributed nature also requires a different techniques for implementing access control systems in a P2P system.
+However, the distributed nature also requires different techniques for implementing access control systems in a P2P system.
 In this context, what access control means, is methods for controlling who can access data as it is written and methods to revoke future access if a condition is no longer met.